-The Guide is completely interactive, to be used from your laptop, e-reader or tablet (For laptops, I love my slim and lightweight-for-travel Acer Aspire.)
+The Guide is completely interactive, to be used from your laptop, e-reader or tablet,

 Recently she released "If Only I Had a Place" for aspiring expats seeking to rent in Mexico.
 The books provides a listing of rental concierges as well as a system to rent luxuriously every year.